Equivariant localization and completion in cyclic homology and derived loop spaces: Abstract

 \section{Abstract}

-We prove an equivariant localization theorem for smooth quotient stacks by reductive groups $X/G$ in the setting of derived loop spaces and cyclic homology.
-This realizes a Jordan decomposition of loop spaces described by Ben-Zvi and Nadler where the derived loop space of $X/G$ is understood as a family of twisted unipotent loop spaces over an affine space of central characters.
-We then prove an analogue of the Atiyah-Segal completion theorem in the setting of periodic cyclic homology, identifying the completion of the periodic cyclic homology of $X/G$ at $[e] \in G//G$ with the analytic de Rham cohomology of $X/G$.
-In particular, we identify the completion of the periodic cyclic homology of $X/G$ over the saturation $[z] \in G//G$ with the analytic de Rham cohomology of the $z$-fixed points.
+We prove an equivariant localization theorem over an algebraically closed field of characteristic zero for smooth quotient stacks by reductive groups $X/G$ in the setting of derived loop spaces as well as Hochschild homology and its cyclic variants.
+We show that the derived loop spaces of the stack $X/G$ and its classical $z$-fixed point stack $\pi_0(X^z)/G^z$ become equivalent after completion along a semisimple parameter $[z] \in G//G$, implying the analogous statement for Hochschild and cyclic homology of the dg category of perfect complexes $\Perf(X/G)$.
+We then prove an analogue of the Atiyah-Segal completion theorem in the setting of periodic cyclic homology, where the completion of the periodic cyclic homology of $\Perf(X/G)$ at the identity $[e] \in G//G$ is identified with a 2-periodic version of the derived de Rham cohomology of $X/G$.
+Together, these results identify the completed periodic cyclic homology of a stack $X/G$ over a parameter $[z] \in G//G$ with the 2-periodic derived de Rham cohomology of its $z$-fixed points.